IParraMartin/TIMITPhones/README.md

 ## Deployment
-To load the dataset, simply clone the repository and use the following:
+To load the dataset, simply clone the repository, unzip the ```timit-phones.zip``` file, and use the following:

 ```
 dataset = TIMITPhones(data_dir='timit-phones', sample_len=16000)